ryukau/VSTPlugins/docs/manual/TrapezoidSynth/TrapezoidSynth_en.md

 Oscillator 2 slide time with respect to Oscillator 1 slide time.

 ## Change Log
+- 0.1.6
+  - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.5
   - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.4